Laurence Duggan: Career

 In 1927, Duggan began his career by working for Harper Brothers publishers.
-By 1929, his father, then director of the Institute of International Education, created a bureau for Latin America and offered the position to his son.
+By 1929, his father, then director of the IIE, created a bureau for Latin America and offered the position to his son.
 Duggan accepted, learned Spanish and Portuguese, and toured the region to become better acquainted with it.
 By 1930, he had produced a report that reached Charles Howland, head of studies in international relations at Yale University.
 Howland forwarded the report to Dana Munro, chief of the Latin American Division, who offered Duggan a position.